hkishawi/hkishawi/README.md

 ### Hi there 👋
 ### My name is Hanny Kishawi <br>
-- 🔭 I'm a full-stack developer with a preference for front-end and currently looking for a full-time software dev. position.
+- 🔭 I'm a full-stack developer with a preference for front-end and currently looking for a full-time software dev position.
+- 🎸 When I'm not coding, I'm picking up some chords or testing out new hiking trails
+- ⚡ Fun fact: I'm a certified speech and language pathologist. and also a self-certified foodie 🌮🍹!
+- 🌱 I'm a life-long learner who's always happy to collaborate and meet new people
-- 😊 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/hkishawi "Hanny's LinkedIn Profile")
+- 😊 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/hkishawi "Hanny's LinkedIn Profile")
-- 🌱 Always happy to collaborate and meet new people

 <h3>Here are a few things I code with</h3>
 <p>